Autodesk-Forge/forge-bim360-modelcoordination-walkthrough/README.md

 1. **.NET Core**: The console applications currently target `netcoreapp3.0` and have a single `netstandard2.1` dependency.
 If you would like to try the [AuthWeb ASP.NET Core Blazor web application](src/AuthWeb) for configuring the samples and obtaining a Forge token the you will need to install the latest .NET Core 3.1 SDK (currently preview 2.0). .NET Core 3.1 is likely to be the next LTS release from Microsoft (see the following [blog post]( https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1-preview-2/))

-- This repo contains large RVT sample files and uses [`git lfs`](https://git-lfs.github.com/), make sure you clone accordingly :warning:
+- This repo contains large RVT sample files and uses [`git lfs`](https://git-lfs.github.com/), make sure you clone accordingly
 - [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) for .NET Core Samples.

 Optional :-